 Sean Combs, a man of many stage names (Puff Daddy, P. Diddy, Diddy) is the founder of Bad Boy Entertainment, the record label that once represented the timeless hip-hop icon Notorious B.I.G. as well as other prominent artists of the genre’s past.
-Although Bad Boy has suffered from a thin list of current acts in recent years, artists like French Montana, Machine Gun Kelly, Janelle Monae and Cassie keep the label grounded in the music business, and the label is soon to welcome Diddy’s son, rapping under the name King Combs.
+Although Bad Boy has suffered from a thin list of current acts in recent years, artists like French Montana, Machine Gun Kelly, Janelle Monae and Cassie keep the label grounded in the music business, and the label has welcomed Diddy’s son, rapping under the name King Combs.

 Diddy signed King Combs, whose full name is Christian Combs, to Bad Boy Entertainment in 2016.
 The emerging rapper released his first single in 2017, which led to his debut mixtape, “90’s Baby,” and his collaboration with Chris Brown, “Love You Better,” which were both released in 2018.

 On March 28, the 21-year-old rapper dropped his debut album “Cyncerely, C3,” honoring Notorious B.I.G. with a self-portrait of the legend hanging over his head in its cover art.